kylinsoong/workspace-2014/myblog/_posts/2014-07-29-jekyll-including-images-resources.md

 ---
-layout: post
+layout: blog
 title:  "How to include image and resource"
 date:   2014-07-29 17:57:12
 categories: jekyll
+author: Kylin Soong
 ---

-## Including images and resources

 Use the Following Steps can include images and resources in a post: